 The regulator numbers remain unchanged since issuance, with no suspensions or penalties recorded in the last 12 months.

-The a recognised gambling regulator licence a recognised gambling regulator/B2C/118/2009 is listed on the a recognised gambling regulator public licence database, showing no current enforcement actions against leovegas.
+A recognised gambling regulator licence a recognised gambling regulator/B2C/118/2009 is listed on a recognised gambling regulator public licence database, showing no current enforcement actions against leovegas.

 The dual-licence structure enables leovegas to offer services across multiple jurisdictions without needing additional permits.